agustus9/Cloud-Security-Portfolio/README.md

 ### ✅ Lab 9: Implement Conditional Access policy assignments and controls
-his lab demonstrates the implementation of Azure Conditional Access policies to enforce identity-based security controls across cloud applications.
+This lab demonstrates the implementation of Azure Conditional Access policies to enforce identity-based security controls across cloud applications.
 The solution applies policy assignments based on user roles, device compliance status, location, and sign-in risk level.
 Access controls are enforced through multi-factor authentication (MFA), device compliance requirements, and session restrictions, ensuring only trusted users and devices can access corporate cloud resources.

 The lab showcases how Conditional Access enables zero-trust access decisions by evaluating real-time identity risk signals and contextual factors.
 Policies are scoped using precise user, group, application, and platform assignments to enforce least-privilege access while minimizing business disruption.
 Audit logs and sign-in reports are used to validate policy effectiveness and support security monitoring and compliance requirements.